The Right to Relationship in Healthcare

 Better relationships.
 Cleaner data.
 Better AI.

-We often act as if human relationships and technology are two opposite ways to do healthcare.
+We often act like human relationships and technology are two opposite ways to do healthcare.

 They are not.

-In fact, the future of healthcare AI might rely on bringing back something very traditional: truly knowing the patient.
+In fact, the future of healthcare AI might depend on bringing back something very traditional: truly knowing the patient.

 Relationship creates continuity.